 - What lead do I choose?
 This depends on your guitar and a few other things.
 Gibson Lead: Go with this if installing a set into a Gibson-style instrument, where each pickup has its respective volume pot.
-2-Conductor: Go with this lead if buying a Single, or fitting into a Fender-Style guitar.
+2-Conductor: Go with this lead if buying a Single, or fitting into a Fender-style guitar.

 - What’s the String Spacing?
 49.5mm

 - How far away from the strings does the pickup need to be?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
-Ideal starting location should be 1/8? on the bass string and 1/16? on the treble string, when the High E string is pushed down at highest fret.
+The ideal starting location should be 1/8? on the bass string and 1/16? on the treble string, when the High E string is pushed down at highest fret.